• 00:00 Introduction: The Desire for Change

 As Thais explained, “Our experience of self-sabotage or resistance is simply that our conscious mind intends something, but our subconscious mind has different motives.”

 The good news?
-You can rewrite the script.
+You can learn how to reprogram your subconscious mind.

 Step 1: Get Curious About Your Subconscious Needs